chisw-ios/MVP-C-Architecture/README.md

 # MVP+Coordinator

+## Installation
+* You do not have to clone the current repository just follow step-by-step the instruction:
+1. brew install xcodegen
+2. Open terminal inside the folder where you want to start new project('Directory with project name will be created automaticly)
+3. run the comand: ```bash <(curl -s https://raw.githubusercontent.com/chisw-ios/MVP-Coordinator/develop/setup.sh)```

+## Structure
 The skeleton of the project is based on the modular architecture MVP + C. It is based on a microservice idea, where each flow user will be a separate service.
 The principle of DependencyInjection is at the core of all dependencies.
 The directories in the project are divided into the following layers:
 * ApplicationLayer - with the most essential services
 * BusinessLogicLayer - where we place models for networking and databases, as well as services for each flow.